nwmqpa/GTNH-CropAutomation/README.md

 # Introduction

 These Open Computers (OC) scripts will automatically tier-up, stat-up, and spread (duplicate) crops for you.
-Open Computers is a very powerful yet complicated mod using custom scripts, but fear not.
-I have made everything here as straightforward as possible to help you get your crop bot running in no time.
+OC is a very powerful yet complicated mod using custom scripts, but fear not.
+I have made everything here as straightforward as possible to help you get your crop bot running in no time without any prior knowledge of OC.

 # Bare Minimum Components